Lucasinsa/BackendEcommerce/server/data/fs/README.md

 - **read():** **Returns** the array of products or users created, or an error message if there are no products to read.

 - **readOne(id):** It receives as a parameter the id of the desired product or user. **Returns** the object with that id.
 If it does not exist, it returns an error messaage.

+- **destroy(id):** It receives as a parameter the id of the desired product or user to delete.
+Returns true if the product was deleted correctly or a string if there is an error.